Pylons/pyramid/docs/narr/events.rst

 An *event* is an object broadcast by the :mod:`repoze.bfg` framework at interesting points during the lifetime of an application.
-You don't need to use, know about, or care about events in order to create most :mod:`repoze.bfg` applications, but they can be useful when you want to perform slightly advanced operations.
-For example, subscribing to an event can allow you to "skin" a site slightly differently based on the hostname used to reach the site.
+You don't need to use events in order to create most :mod:`repoze.bfg` applications, but they can be useful when you want to perform slightly advanced operations.
+For example, subscribing to an event can allow you to run some code as the result of every new request.

 Events in :mod:`repoze.bfg` are always broadcast by the framework.
 However, they only become useful when you register a *subscriber*.
 A